Chapter 2: General Principles, Rules, and Procedures for Appointment, Reappointment, and Termination

 Tenure-track appointments may be made for partial-load faculty members, with those members being eligible for promotion through all ranks.
 Persons with such appointments are designated as having full status with partial load, and the letter of appointment must so state.

 Professional qualifications expected for partial-load positions are the same as for full-time positions.
 Appointments and promotions are made in accordance with Chapters 2 and 3, and partial-load faculty members are subject to the provisions of the Faculty Manual.

 Partial-load faculty members shall commit an agreed percentage of their time to the University, but not less than 50 percent.
 The letter of appointment specifies the percentage.
 Partial-load faculty appointments do not imply future full-load appointments; changes from partial to full load (or the reverse) must be approved by the appropriate Dean and the Provost, except for appointments in the School of Medicine Clinical Departments where only the approval of the Dean of the School of Medicine is required.

-Procedures and criteria for promotion are the same for partial- as for fullload positions, except that the allowable period for promotion to tenure may be extended to three years beyond the period provided in Chapter 3.
+Procedures and criteria for promotion are the same for partial-load as for full-load positions, except that the allowable period for promotion to tenure may be extended to three years beyond the period provided in Chapter 3.
 Approval by the Dean and by the Provost is required, except for appointments in the School of Medicine Clinical Departments, where only the approval of the Dean of the School of Medicine is required.

 Full-status partial-load faculty members are eligible for fringe benefits available to full-load members, except that some benefits will be reduced to correspond to the fraction of the load carried by the faculty member.
 Such benefits for faculty in the School of Medicine Clinical Departments and School of Nursing faculty employed by VUMC are provided by Vanderbilt University Medical Center.
 For example, contributions to the retirement plan, the established percentages of contribution are based on a faculty member’s base salary.
-Social Security, group life insurance (University provided and optional), and disability insurance also are based on salary.
+Social Security, group life insurance (employer provided and optional), and disability insurance also are based on salary.
 Health care coverage may continue as for any other active full-time faculty member or the faculty member may waive the coverage.
 Full coverage for travel accident insurance, the full discount for athletic tickets, and the tuition benefit are allowed regardless of the percentage of load.